25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

        void Print()
        {
            NumberClassInFirstProject num = new NumberClassInFirstProject();
            Console.WriteLine(num.number); // This is OK.
-Anywhere in this project (assembly) we can access the number variable.
+Anywhere in this project (assembly) we can access the number variable
        }
    }
    //Second project (ASSEMBLY)